ZimengXiong/basicsvm/content/docs-site/use/go-board-basics.md

 ### A first look at Verilog

 Verilog describes a circuit.
-It does not run from top to bottom like a normal program.
-When the FPGA starts, every part of the circuit below exists at once.
+It doesn't run from top to bottom like a normal program, but rather, when the FPGA starts, every part of the circuit below exists at once.

-`module blink(...)` gives that circuit a name and lists its connections.
+`module blink(...)` names the circuit and lists its connections.
 The connections inside the parentheses are called **ports**.
 They are how the circuit talks to the Go Board.

 `input` and `output` are wires that connect your circuit to the outside of the FPGA.
-A **wire** carries a value from one part of a circuit to another.
-It does not remember anything by itself. `CLK` is a wire coming in from the Go Board's clock. `LED1` is a wire going out to the first LED.
+A **wire** carries a value from one part of a circuit to another but doesn't remember anything by itself. `CLK` is a wire coming in from the Go Board's clock. `LED1` is a wire going out to the first LED.

 A **flip-flop** stores one bit.
 It remembers either `0` or `1` until the clock